Software bloat: Feature creep

+Bloatware

+Bloatware is the name for pre-installed software or bundled programs on computers and devices, installed at the factory by original equipment manufacturers (OEMs).
+The OEMs claim these programs are added for user convenience, but often the OEMs are paid by the software sellers of the bloatware to package their products and thus are not concerned whether or not the programs are desired or used by the consumer.
+Bloatware programs take up storage space on new devices, can slow down performance, and may be uninstallable.

 Causes

 Software inefficiency

 Software developers involved in the industry during the 1970s had severe limitations on processing power, disk space and memory.
 Every byte and clock cycle was taken into account, and much work went into fitting the programs into available resources.
 Achieving this efficiency was one of the highest values of computer programmers, and the best programs were often called "elegant", a term used by mathematicians to describe a proof which is tidy, parsimonious and powerful.

 By the 21st century, the situation had reversed.
 Resources were perceived as cheap, and rapidity of coding and headline features for marketing seen as priorities.
-In part, this is because technological advances have since increased processing capacity and storage density by orders of magnitude, while reducing the relative costs by similar orders of magnitude (see Moore's law).
+In part, this is because technological advances have since increased processing capacity and storage density by orders of magnitude, while reducing the relative costs by similar orders of magnitude (see Moore's law and Jevons paradox).
 Additionally, the spread of computers through all levels of business and home life has produced a software industry many times larger than it was in the 1970s.
 Programs are now usually churned out by teams, directed by committees in software development studios (also known as software houses or software factories) where each programmer works on only a part of the whole, on one or more subroutines.
+When different programmers work on different parts of a software, it's common for the parts to not work together as optimally than if they were both designed by a single person.

+Programmers working for software companies are often pressured to push their code to production as quickly as possible, or are given unrealistic deadlines to finish the code.
+This leads programmers to spend time ensuring the stability of the code for production, while not spending enough time optimizing the code.
+Also, the software industry has transitioned overtime to using higher level programming languages, such as Python and Java, which provide abstractions to make the code quicker to write and less error prone, at the expense of speed and efficiency.
+This association between higher level programming languages and software bloat, or saying a programming language "is bloat", has become a meme in the programming online community (example).